gmalim/NBA_analysis/README_PlayerAwards.md

 - Models are fitted using training data.
 - Fitted models are used to predict test data.
-- Predicted versus true AVS distributions are visualized for all models and regression metrics are calculated if the NBA Player Award has been awarded for test year.
+- Predicted versus true AVS distributions are visualized for all models and regression metrics are calculated if the NBA Award has been awarded for test year.
 - NBA player predictions for all models are listed.
-- The NBA Player Award candidates are listed in order of the median predicted AVS rank over all selected models.
+- The NBA Award candidates are listed in order of the median predicted AVS rank over all selected models.

-## NBA Player Awards predictions for 2018
+## NBA Awards predictions for 2018

-At the time of writing the NBA Player Awards for 2018 have not been awarded yet.
+At the time of writing the NBA Awards for 2018 have not been awarded yet.
 The top-3 predicted NBA MVP, ROY, DPOY and SMOY candidates based on 2000-2018 data are listed below in order of the median predicted AVS rank over all selected models.

 - ### NBA Most Valuable Player 2018: